-This page provides a brief description of MFEM's mesh formats and meshing mini applications.
+This page provides a brief description of MFEM's mesh formats, meshing mini applications, and related tools.

 MFEM supports a number of mesh formats, including:

 - MFEM's mesh v1.0 format for arbitrary high-order curvilinear and more general meshes,

 - MFEM's format for NURBS meshes,